 All in all, Gen Z is a fitness-savvy generation that appears to highly value exercise, working out, outdoor activities, nutritional supplements, and fitness-related tech.
 Many feel positive about their physical health and self-image, whether that’s just the result of youth or a bent toward prioritizing health and fitness, or both.

-Stay tuned for more upcoming Gen Z insights.
+Stay tuned for more upcoming Gen Z insights and trends.